rzerres/gnucash/doc/property-management.md

 ### Percentage shares

-The distribution and calculation is made using the percentage values of the ownership shares in relation to the sum of the percentage share values.
+The distribution and calculation is made up using the percentage values of the ownership shares in relation to the total number that make up 100% of the property. values.

 * LabelSettlement: The identifier shown in a settlement.